department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/conversation-guide.md

 Thank you so much again!

-*(if this session didn't appear to trigger a traumatic response)* I hope you enjoy the rest of your day!
+*(if this session didn't appear to trigger a traumatic response)* And I hope you enjoy the rest of your day!

 ## After Session
 - Click "End" on zoom website